2020 Belize prison escape

 On 12 October 2020, 28 inmates from Central Prison in Hattieville, Belize, escaped solitary confinement by running to and breaching the prison fence with three guards as hostages or human shields.
-An over three-month manhunt for the escapees resulted in the reapprehension of 27, with one fatally shot during their attempted capture.
+An over three-month manhunt for the escapees resulted in the reapprehension of 27, with one (Akeem Tillett) fatally shot during their attempted capture.
 The prison break is deemed the largest such in the country's history.

 Background

 Central Prison managed to keep free of COVID-19 until 28 September, when it was first detected in a guard from Orange Walk.
 Contact tracing revealed 'several' other positive cases though, leading to a 'massive outbreak' in the prison, with 90 inmates testing positive on 28 October.
 In anticipation of said outbreak, the prison was reportedly set to go on a 21-day COVID-19 lockdown on 13 October.

 Escape

 On 12 October, at approximately 1:00 pm local time, a group of some five inmates in the solitary confinement section of Central Prison surreptitiously snuck up on and physically overpowered three guards in the nearest watchtower.
 The inmates commandeered an M4 carbine rifle and held the guards hostage for some five hours (as they waited for sunset to make their escape), all without attracting the attention of other prison guards nor administrators.
 At approximately 6:00 pm local time, the hostage takers (with their hostages) made for the nearest perimeter fence, this time garnering the attention of nearby guards and inmates.
 A guard was forced to advise other towers over radio 'not to shoot as they were being held hostage.'
 Despite this, the group came under fire from the Alpha 2 Tower, but this was to no avail as all hostage takers, and an additional number of inmates in the solitary confinement section, managed to breach the prison perimeter past the towers' shooting ranges, resulting in 28 escapees.